rizchelwood/workshop/docs/ch4.md

 <Card key={pokemon.name} pokemon={pokemon} styles={styles} addPokemon={this.addPokemon} />
 ```

-We need to add the button and call the addPokemon action to the Card component.
-Add the addPokemon prop to the propTypes.
+We need to add the button and call the 'addPokemon' action to the Card component.
+In `src/components/Card.js` add the 'addPokemon' prop to the propTypes.
 Below the pokemon propType, add `addPokemon: PropTypes.func,`.

-After the render() function add `addPokemon` to this.props object.
+After the `render()` function add `addPokemon` to this.props object.

-Create the button element and call the addPokemon prop onClick below the `<p>{pokemon.types.toString()}</p>` tag.
+Create the button element and call the 'addPokemon' prop onClick below the `<p>{pokemon.types.toString()}</p>` tag.

 ```
 <button onClick={() => addPokemon(pokemon)}>Add Pokemon</button>
 ```

-The Pokemon should be getting added to the Pokemon state whenever a user clicks the button but we still need to show these Pokemon under the Pokedex tab.
+The Pokemon should be getting added to the state whenever a user clicks the button but we still need to show these Pokemon under the Pokedex tab.

-In `src/containers/Pokedex` import the react-redux dependency below the other imports and Card component.
+In `src/containers/Pokedex` import the dependency and Card component below the other imports.

 ```
 import { connect } from 'react-redux';